ninchat/ninchat-api/api.md

   the invited user will also join the realm of the channel (if any).
 If `user_id` is specified, the invite can only be used by that user, and an info message is sent to that user (see [Message types](#message-types)).
+- "audience" keys may be used in `create_session` actions.
+An audience channel must be specified via the `channel_id` parameter.
+The access key may be used multiple times: a user is created during first session creation, and the user is logged in on subsequent session creations.
+The user will be a customer in the audience.
+The lifetime of the access key and the user account depend on the audience.

 ### `send_access`